MicrosoftDocs/azure-docs/articles/azure-vmware/tutorial-deploy-vmware-hcx.md

 For an end-to-end overview of this procedure, view the [Azure VMware Solution: Service Mesh](https://www.youtube.com/embed/COY3oIws108) video.

-### (Optional) Create a network extension
+### Step 5.
+Create a network extension

-If you want to extend any networks from your on-premises environment to Azure VMware Solution, follow these steps:
+This is an optional step to extend any networks from your on-premises environment to Azure VMware Solution.

 1. Under **Services**, select **Network Extension** > **Create a Network Extension**.